 The Council's management of treasury risks actively works to minimise the Council's exposure to the unpredictability of financial markets and to protect the financial resources available to fund services.
 In July 2003 the Council fully adopted the CIPFA Code of Treasury Management Practices.
-Each year the Director of Corporate Services presents to the Governance and Audit Committee an Annual Treasury Management Report which covers the Council's current treasury position, borrowing and investment strategies and performance and debt rescheduling.
+Each year the Assistant Director of Finance and Procurement presents to the Governance and Audit Committee an Annual Treasury Management Report which covers the Council's current treasury position, borrowing and investment strategies and performance and debt rescheduling.

-The annual Treasury Management Strategy which incorporates prudential indicators was approved by Council on 22 March 2016 and is available on the Council's website.
+The annual Treasury Management Strategy which incorporates prudential indicators was approved by Council on18 July 2017 and is available on the Council's website.
 Actual performance is also reported after each year.